Chart Color Schemes

 AreaSearch assessment of residential development activity positions Caringbah among the top 25% of areas assessed nationwide

 Caringbah has seen approximately 152 new homes approved annually over the past five financial years, totalling 763 homes.
-As of FY-26270 approvals have been recorded.
-On average, 1.4 new residents arrive per year for each new home constructed between FY-21 and FY-25.
-The market shows a balanced supply and demand, supporting stable conditions with an average dwelling value of $340,000.
+As of FY-26339 approvals have been recorded.
+On average, 1.4 new residents arrive per year for each new home built between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+The average expected construction cost value of new dwellings is $340,000.

-In FY-26, there have been $41.0 million in commercial approvals, indicating high local commercial activity.
-Compared to Greater Sydney, Caringbah has 71.0% higher building activity per person, offering buyers greater choice and reflecting robust developer interest.
+In the current financial year, there have been $41.0 million in commercial approvals, reflecting high local commercial activity.
+Compared to Greater Sydney, Caringbah shows 71.0% higher building activity per person, offering buyers greater choice and indicating robust developer interest.
 New building activity comprises 7.0% detached dwellings and 93.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This shift from the current 28.0% houses reflects reduced development site availability and changing lifestyle demands.
-With around 185 people per dwelling approval, Caringbah exhibits growth area characteristics.
-By 2041, Caringbah is projected to grow by 2,028 residents.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+This shift reflects the reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix of 28.0% houses.
+With around 185 people per dwelling approval, Caringbah exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Caringbah is projected to grow by 2,028 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

-Looking ahead, Caringbah is expected to grow by 2,028 residents through to 2041.
+Looking ahead, Caringbah is expected to grow by 2,028 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development